mzazon/awesome-cloud-projects/aws/container-observability-monitoring/container-observability-monitoring.md

    echo "✅ Sample applications deployed with comprehensive observability"
    ```

    The sample applications are now running with full observability instrumentation.
-The EKS application exposes Prometheus metrics and includes X-Ray tracing sidecars, while the ECS application demonstrates ADOT integration for standardized telemetry collection.
-These applications will generate metrics, logs, and traces that demonstrate the complete observability stack in action.
+The EKS application exposes Prometheus metrics and includes X-Ray tracing sidecars for distributed tracing visibility, while the ECS application demonstrates ADOT integration for standardized telemetry collection.
+These applications will generate metrics, logs, and traces that demonstrate the complete observability stack in action across both orchestration platforms.

 7. **Configure Advanced CloudWatch Alarms and Anomaly Detection**: